wilsonmar/wilsonmar.github.io/shop/index.md

 ## Water

+Normally a person needs a half gallon (64 oz) per day or more.
+Water weighs 8 pounds per gallon.

 [_] A hose to suck water from a sack inside the backpack is great not just for backpackers.
 Offices can have water quality issues too.

 [_] It's a true luxury to have a hot drink on a cold night or a cold drink on a hot day.
 Double-walled canisters keep hot drinks hot and cold drinks cold.